websanco/liferay-learn/docs/dxp/7.x/en/using-search/getting-started/search-overview.md

 ## Custom Development in Search

-Search customization usually involves at least on of these search phases:
+Search customization usually involves at least one of these search phases:

 **Indexing** is the sending one or more documents to the search engine.
 The document contains fields of various types (text, keyword, etc.).
 The search engine processes each field and determines whether to store the field or analyze it.